-The fact that the Peru calibration data are an outlier with respect to the De, Du, and Li scaling schemes significantly increases the nominal uncertainty in the reference production rates corresponding to these schemes (Table 5).
+The fact that the Peru calibration data are an outlier with respect to the De, Du, and Li scaling schemes significantly increases the nominal uncertainty in the reference production rates corresponding to these schemes (Table 6).
 This suggested that we might be overestimating the uncertainty in the reference production rate by relying too heavily on the Peru data.
-In an effort to bring more data to bear on this question, we looked at the available He calibration data set as well.
-Although we are not presenting a He exposure age calculator in the present work, these measurements provide additional information about scaling uncertainties from an entirely independent data set.
-The He calibration data consist of measurements from Kurz et al. (1990), Cerling and Craig (1994), Licciardi et al. (1999), Dunai and Wijbrans (2000), Ackert et al. (2003), and Licciardi et al. (2006).
+In an effort to bring more data to bear on this question, we looked at the available 3He calibration data set as well.
+Although we are not presenting a 3He exposure age calculator in the present work, these measurements provide additional information about scaling uncertainties from an entirely independent data set.
+The 3He calibration data consist of measurements from Kurz et al. (1990), Cerling and Craig (1994), Licciardi et al. (2006, 1999), Dunai and Wijbrans (2000), and Ackert et al. (2003).
 We used only the samples from Kurz et al. (1990) with good surface preservation, and also discarded samples from very young lavas that had large uncertainties.
-We followed the example of these and other authors in assuming that there is no He production by muons.
-We did not include the data from Blard et al. (2006), because they argued persuasively that their method of accounting for a grain-size dependence in He concentrations in crushed minerals rendered their results inconsistent with previous measurements that were made without regard for grain size.
-The scaling schemes do not fit the He data set as well as the Be data set, and yield slightly larger uncertainties (11-15%)in the reference production rate (Table 5, Figure 7).
+We followed the example of these and other authors in assuming that there is no 3He production by muons.
+We did not include the data from Blard et al. (2006), because they argued persuasively that their method of accounting for a grain-size dependence in 3He concentrations in crushed minerals rendered their results inconsistent with the previous measurements that were made without regard for grain size.
+The scaling schemes do not fit the 3He data set as well as the 10Be data set, and yield slightly larger uncertainties (11-15%) in the reference production rate (Table 6 and Fig. 7).
 A detailed discussion of the reasons for this scatter is well beyond the scope of this paper.
-Regardless, the scatter in reference production rates inferred from the He data set suggests that we have not overestimated the uncertainty in the Al and Be production rates by relying too heavily on the Peru calibration site.